genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 ![](/img/platform-architecture.png)

-## Application Elements
+## Application elements

-### Elements of any Application
+### Elements of any application

-When it comes to creating applications using the Genesis Platform, there are some elements that an application usually consists of and steps that we would recommend following.
-These are as follows:
+When it comes to creating applications using the Genesis Platform, there are some elements will be in almost every application.
+So we recommend five main steps:

 - Define your Data Model.
 - Define you Business Logic.